DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### Sub-hypothesis template

+In most projects we will find ourselves breaking hypotheses down into prioritized lists of sub-hypotheses in order to be able to validate some of the more detailed product features:

 We believe that [doing this/ building this feature/ creating this experience] for [these people/ personas] will achieve [this outcome].
 We will know this is true when we see [this market feedback, quantitative measure, or qualitative insight].

-The prioritized list of sub-hypotheses consitutes one of the most important results of the kickoff.
+The prioritized lists of sub-hypotheses consitutes one of the most important results of the kickoff and greatly facilitate planning meetings and user story backlog creation.

 ### Personas

+Instead of having lengthy and costly research serve us up a list of personas never to be questioned, we whip up Proto-Personas on the basis of our Assumptions, then validate and refine them.
+A letter-sized sheet of paper folded into four squares, with points 1 and 2 across the top, and with 3 and 4 across the bottom is often used:

- * Atavar or sketch, name, age, city, occupation, etc.
+ 1. Atavar or sketch, name, age, city, occupation, etc.
- * Behavorial demographic information
-   * Marital status, Number of children, their ages, Working conditions, Leisure time, lifestyle, etc.
+ 1. Behavorial demographic information: Marital status, Number of children, their ages, Working conditions, Leisure time, lifestyle, etc.
- * Pain points and needs
+ 1. Pain points and needs
- * Potential solutions
+ 1. Potential solutions

-Create Proto-personas, research this in the field to validate and develop.
-To do this research we need to "get out of the building" ([Steve Blank](http://steveblank.com/2010/03/11/teaching-entrepreneurship-%E2%80%93-by-getting-out-of-the-building/)) to test the problem statement and associated assumptions.
-Why take advice from an entreupeneur coach?
+We create Proto-personas, and interview them in the field to validate and develop further.
+To do this research we need to "get out of the building" ([Steve Blank](http://steveblank.com/2010/03/11/teaching-entrepreneurship-%E2%80%93-by-getting-out-of-the-building/)) to test the problem statement, associated assumptions and derived Proto-Personas.
+Now, why should a web application development team take advice from an entreupeneur coach?

-**Because every project is a start-up**!
+**Because every project is a start-up!**

 ### Feature brainstorming